laurashen/data-science-sequencing.github.io/lectures/lecture2.md

 | 74.4  	|      	|      	|      	|

-Then merging these 4 sorted lists gives us the underlying sequence.
+Merging these 4 sorted lists gives us the underlying sequence.
 In the example we get

 30.0 - A